 The P-wave velocity of a water/competent rock mixture obeys the following relationship (Wyllie's Equation) reasonably well up to porosities of 0.35.

 where S is the slowness (1/V), and subscripts f ,w, and m stand for formation, water, and matrix, respectively.
-Assuming a matrix Vp of 5,950 m/sec for sandstone, and a water velocity of 1,500 m/sec we get the porosity dependence shown in figure 239.
+Assuming a matrix Vp of 5,950 m/s for sandstone, and a water velocity of 1,500 m/s we get the porosity dependence shown in Figure 239.

 Figure 239.
 P-wave velocities as a function of porosity.
 Valid for